youzan/zent/packages/zent/src/affix/README-en_US.md

 ## Affix

-The elements fixed in a specific area, generally used for navigation bar.
+Affix fixes the elements in a specific area, which is generally used as navigation bar.

 ### Code demo